Ramprasad-Group/polygnn/README.md

 ### `more_examples`
 A directory containing more example files.
 One of these files is `more_examples/example_predict.py`.
 It is an example of how to just do prediction using previously-trained models.
 This file requires that an unmodified `example.py` be run first.
 This file shares the same flags as `example.py`.

+## Questions
+I'm more than happy to answer any questions about this codebase.
+If you encounter any troubles, please open a new Issue in the "Issues" tab and I will promptly respond.
+In addition, if you discover any bugs or have any suggestions to improve the codebase (documentation, features, etc.) please also open a new Issue.
+This is the power of open source!

 ## Citation
 If you use this repository in your work please consider citing us.
 ```